top of page

 I see this phrase everywhere and it causes me physical pain.
 Of course we don’t all have the same twenty-four hours!

-If you have children; if you have a day-job; if you have any disabilities or chronic illnesses; if you don’t have easy access to childcare or other paid-for time-saving services; if you’re not from a wealthy background… so many factors directly affect the number of hours you have available in the day for pursuits that matter to you (rather than just the ones which are necessary for survival).
+If you have children; if you have a day-job; if you have any disabilities or chronic illnesses; if you don’t have easy access to childcare or other paid-for time-saving services; if you’re not from a wealthy background… so many factors directly affect the number of hours you have available in the day for pursuits that matter to you – rather than just the ones which are necessary for survival.

 Parenthood changed everything

 When I became a parent, I quickly realised that most productivity and time-management strategies are as much use as a chocolate stairgate in my situation.
 Productivity advice is designed for full-time able-bodied corporate individuals without children or other dependents, and whose free time is (mostly) their own.
+These days, I mostly only read productivity advice from other women and people with marginalised identities, because I already know how the kale smoothie-drinking White dude techbros with six children are getting everything done.
+And no, it isn't because they get up at 6am and hit the gym.

-Yes, I chose to have children, but many people do not choose the situations they find themselves in.
-And yes, I agree that some productivity advice can be modified to suit individual circumstances.
+Some productivity advice can be modified to suit individual circumstances.
 However, people who write their productivity tips assuming the reader has a flexible, uncomplicated schedule, and people who spout the ‘same 24 hours’ mantra, are doing so from a position of privilege.

 We're led to believe that it is possible to have it all and be it all, and if we're not managing to do that then we are failing and not 'doing productivity right'.
 If only you could manage your time better.
 If only you could be more productive.
 Then you too would have time for idyllic family picnics and baking projects with your herd of well-groomed youngsters when you get home from your work as a CEO.